rpc21/308_portfolio/01_game/ANALYSIS.md

         * The main class that initializes the StageManager and sets up the animation
     * StageManager:
         * Initializes all the different types of possible screens
-        * Change change from screen to screen
+        * Change from screen to screen
         * Tells the main class (GamePlayer) what screen is currently displayed so GamePlayer can animate the scene according to that screen's step function.
     * Generic Screen: